eieio.games

 I’m going to lay out how Flappy Dird works and how it got there.
 Head to the github repo if you want to check out the code or play the game yourself.

-A totally normal real-time game running in a Google Sheet
+A real-time game that runs in a Google Sheet

 I made a game.
 It’s in a Google Sheet: